3 Things You Can Do to Eliminate Weeds in Your Artificial Grass

 1. Boil water in a kettle or pot.

-2. Pour the hot water directly onto the weed.
+2. Pour directly onto the weed, targeting the base.

-3. Wait for the weed to turn brown and dry out.
+3. Wait for the weed to turn brown and dry out completely.

-4. Pull it out by hand and discard it.
+4. Pull it out by hand and dispose of it.

 5. Repeat for deep or stubborn roots.